GusMtz787/quad_ibvs_quaternions/README.md

 ## Code explanation

-Now the code that makes the drone work will be explained.
+All the code that enables a proper functioning of the QUAV will be explained in this section.
 For the whole system to work, several nodes need to be running within ROS.
 As seen in the _quad_VICON.launch_ file, the needed nodes to fly the system are the following:

 - Position node: controls the position of the QUAV.
 - Attitude node: controls the attitude of the QUAV.